Charlotte Perkins Gilman: Poetry

-Social views and theories
+Social theories

 Reform Darwinism and the role of women in society

-Gilman called herself a humanist and believed the domestic environment oppressed women through the patriarchal beliefs upheld by society.
+Gilman called herself a humanist and was an early contributor to the discipline of sociology and to feminist theory.
+She believed the domestic environment oppressed women through the patriarchal beliefs upheld by society.
 Gilman embraced the theory of reform Darwinism and argued that Darwin's theories of evolution presented only the male as the given in the process of human evolution, thus overlooking the origins of the female brain in society that rationally chose the best suited mate that they could find.

 Gilman argued that male aggressiveness and maternal roles for women were artificial and no longer necessary for survival in post-prehistoric times.
 She wrote, "There is no female mind.
 The brain is not an organ of sex.
 Might as well speak of a female liver."

 Her main argument was that sex and domestic economics went hand in hand; for a woman to survive, she was reliant on her sexual assets to please her husband so that he would financially support his family.
 From childhood, young girls are forced into a social constraint that prepares them for motherhood by the toys that are marketed to them and the clothes designed for them.
 She argued that there should be no difference in the clothes that little girls and boys wear, the toys they play with, or the activities they do, and described tomboys as perfect humans who ran around and used their bodies freely and healthily.

 Gilman argued that women's contributions to civilization, throughout history, have been halted because of an androcentric culture.
 She believed that womankind was the underdeveloped half of humanity, and improvement was necessary to prevent the deterioration of the human race.
 Gilman believed economic independence is the only thing that could really bring freedom for women and make them equal to men.
 In 1898 she published Women and Economics, a theoretical treatise which argued, among other things, that women are subjugated by men, that motherhood should not preclude a woman from working outside the home, and that housekeeping, cooking, and child care, would be professionalized.
 "The ideal woman," Gilman wrote, "was not only assigned a social role that locked her into her home, but she was also expected to like it, to be cheerful and gay, smiling and good-humored."
 When the sexual-economic relationship ceases to exist, life on the domestic front would certainly improve, as frustration in relationships often stems from the lack of social contact that the domestic wife has with the outside world.